openedx-unsupported/edx-app-android/README.md

         edx.dir = '../../my_config'

 3. In the configuration directory that you added in step 1, create another `edx.properties` file.
-This properties file contains a list of filenames.
+This properties file contains a content_list of filenames.
 The files should be in YAML format and are for storing specific keys.
 These files are specified relative to the configuration directory.
-Keys in files earlier in the list will be overridden by keys from files later in the list.
+Keys in files earlier in the content_list will be overridden by keys from files later in the content_list.
 For example, if I had two files, one shared between ios and android called `shared.yaml` and one with Android specific keys called `android.yaml`, I would have the following `edx.properties`:

         edx.android {
             configFiles = ['shared.yaml', 'android.yaml']